gravitational/gravity/docs/5.x/quickstart.md

 ## Building Application Bundle

-To create an _application bundle_ the following steps must be performed:
+To create an Application Bundle we'll perform the following steps:

 1. Create Docker containers for application services.
 This step is sometimes called "dockerizing" an application.
 2. Create Kubernetes definitions for application components, this makes an application capable of running on Kubernetes.
-3. Create a Gravity _application manifest_ to describe the system requirements for a Kubernetes cluster capable of running your application.
+3. Create a Gravity Application Manifest to describe the system requirements for a Kubernetes cluster capable of running your application.
-4. Execute `tele build` CLI command.
+4. Execute the `tele build` CLI command.

-Let's follow them one by one.

 ### Step 1: Containerizing